TABLE OF CONTENTS

 11. Impairment and Wage-Loss.
 Consequential conditions may cause additional impairment or wage-loss under Part E, but do not result in an additional lump-sum award under Part B.

 a.
 Impairment rating.
 An impairment rating assesses the functionality of the whole organ or system.
 The DEEOIC does not apportion impairment by disease (see EEOICPA PM 2-1300 for further discussion of impairment ratings).
-The effect of this methodology means that an impairment rating encompasses all illnesses causing damage to an organ system, so long as one is an accepted work related illness.
-For conditions accepted as consequential, the CE is to determine if the acceptance of a new consequential illness requires action to initiate an impairment rating under Part E. If the CE is reviewing case evidence to make a decision on an initial claim for impairment, he or she is to include all accepted primary or consequential claims in the assessment of impairment.
+The effect of this methodology means that an impairment rating encompasses all illnesses causing damage to an organ system, so long as one is an accepted work-related illness.
+For conditions accepted as consequential, the CE determines if the acceptance of a new consequential illness requires action to initiate an impairment rating under Part E. If the CE is reviewing case evidence to make a decision on an initial claim for impairment, he or she includes all accepted primary or consequential claims in the assessment of impairment.

-If the claimant’s treating physician or a CMC identifies a consequential illness during an impairment evaluation that is not included in the SOAF as an accepted condition (regardless of whether or not it is included in the impairment), the CE is to contact the claimant and ask if he or she wants to file a claim for the condition (refer to paragraph 3).
+If the claimant’s treating physician or a CMC identifies a consequential illness during an impairment evaluation that is not included in the SOAF as an accepted condition (regardless of whether or not it is included in the impairment), the CE contacts the claimant and asks if he or she wants to file a claim for the condition (refer to paragraph 3).
 If the claimant answers in the affirmative, the CE instructs him/her to submit a completed and signed Form EE-1/2.
-The processing of the impairment claim is not to be delayed if the condition is for the same organ/body system.
+The processing of the impairment claim should not be delayed if the condition is for the same organ/body system.

 b.
 Wage-Loss.
 With the acceptance of a new consequential illness, the CE has to determine if sufficient evidence is present to undertake development for wage-loss.
 CEs calculate wage-loss using the first day that the employee lost wages due to the covered illness and/or consequential illness (see EEOICPA PM 2-1400 for further discussion of wage-loss).